What types of private schools are available in BC?

-The International Baccalaureate curriculum requires students to complete study in six core subject areas.
-Those are language and literature, language acquisition, individuals and society, sciences, math, and the arts.
-Students in the IB secondary school program must also write an essay of up to 4000 words, submit two formal projects, give 50 hours of community service, and take an exam.
+The International Baccalaureate curriculum includes six subject groups: language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts.
+In secondary school, students also complete an extended essay (up to 4,000 words), two formal projects, 50 hours of community service, and sit for final exams.

 Frequently Asked Questions